Blog

 What is a dedicated desk?

-A dedicated desk is a desk that is rented out to one specific individual.
+A dedicated desk is a single desk that is rented out to one specific individual.
 Characteristics of a dedicated desk include:

 • Rented on a long-term basis (ie. weekly or monthly)